CI-CMG/aws-s3-outputstream/README.md

 The contentTypeResolver resolves the MIME type for files uploaded to S3.
 A default implementation is provided if not specified in the AwsS3ClientMultipartUpload builder.
 An instance of NoContentTypeResolver can be provided if MIME types should not be used.

+### Object Metadata
+Object metadata can be supplied in the MultipartUploadRequest object via the objectMetadata() method in the builder.
+This accepts an implementation of ObjectMetadataCustomizer.
+This library provides one implementation, ObjectMetadata, which allows the user to set most of the values allowed in the AWS SDK through a builder.
+However, if new metadata types are made available, a custom implementation of the interface has access to the SDK builder and can set additional values.

 ### Upload Performance
 A S3OutputStream uploads a file in parts. partSizeMib represents the size of the parts to